 On June 28, 2008, a package of amendments to the boating regulations was published in Part I of the Canada Gazette, containing proposed amendments to the Regulations which would control the navigation of vessels in the Columbia River and Wetlands between Fairmont Hot Springs and Donald Station (north-west of Golden), BC in order to protect environmental values.

 Two of these regulations became law, August 19, 2009:

 - A year-round prohibition on the operation of power-driven vessels in the wetlands of the Columbia River.

 - A year-round prohibition on towing persons on water skis, surfboards or other similar equipment in the main channel of the Columbia River at any time.

 WHERE WE ARE NOW

-From now until May 2, 2016, you have an opportunity to support the third and final part of the boating regulation, limiting boats to 20 hp on the upper Columbia River, between Fairmont Hot Springs and Donald (excluding Lake Windermere).
-Take a moment to personalize our pre-made form and voice your support for this important regulation.
+This fall, thanks to your support, the third part of the boating regulation, limiting boats to 20hp on the upper Columbia River, between Fairmont Hot Springs and Donald (excluding Lake Windermere) was enacted!